Toronto Eaton Centre: Sears closure to present

 The redesigned skybridge, which was completed in 2017, connecting Eaton Centre to the Hudson's Bay Company's Queen Street location, which became part of the mall complex in 2014.

 Free Wi-Fi became available throughout the Eaton Centre in late 2014.
 Before then, free Wi-Fi was only available in larger restaurants, Indigo Books and Music, and the Apple Store.
-The Eaton Centre's free Wi-Fi requires a Facebook account, a Twitter/X account, or an e-mail address to access.
+The Eaton Centre's free Wi-Fi requires a Facebook account, an X (formerly Twitter) account, or an e-mail address to access.

 A small part of the northern end of the Toronto Eaton Centre's Level 3 was set aside for the official 2015 Pan American Games pop-up shop during June and July 2015, and during the 2015 Parapan American Games in August.

 The Toronto Eaton Centre was closed during June 2020 amid both the COVID-19 pandemic and the George Floyd protests and reopened in July 2020.
 One of the stores above the Urban Eatery was replaced with additional public food court space to allow for social distancing, though that additional food court space closed again amid the second wave of the pandemic per provincial policy as Toronto underwent another COVID-19-related lockdown.

 On the evening of September 20, 2022, a multi-vehicle fire occurred in the upper levels of the mall's parking garage and shoppers had to be evacuated.

 On March 2, 2023, Nordstrom announced that it would be closing all Canadian stores, including its Eaton Centre location.
 The store closed on June 13, 2023.
 From late 2023 to early 2024, the first floor of the former Nordstrom was used as a temporary exhibit themed to the aurora borealis called Canadian Chroma.
 In June 2024, La Maison Simons, Eataly and Nike announced that they would open in the former Nordstrom area in late 2025.